jstephensdev/todos/README.md

 this is a work in progress todo app project.

+## Technology Used:

+1. React
+2. Rudux Toolkit
+3. Node
+4. Express
+5. Postgresql

 ## Features:

 1. connects to local postgresql database
-2. preform any CRUD operation on todos
+2. preform CRUD operations on todos

 ## Todos:

 1. improve css
 2. add description for todo item
 3. ability to edit name and description